learn-co-curriculum/dsc-normal-distribution-lab/README.md

-# Gaussian/Normal Distribution - Lab
+# The Normal Distribution - Lab

 ## Introduction
-In this lab we shall learn how to generate random normal distributions in python.
-We shall look into visualising a histogram and building a density function using the formula as well as seaborn's built in functions.
+In this lab, you'll learn how to generate random normal distributions in Python.
+You'll learn how to visualize a histogram and build a density function using the formula.
 ## Objectives
 You will be able to:
 * Generate random normal distributions in python with given parameters